zhenHai1021/Tijarah-Blockchain-Notes/Chapter 3/Digital Signatures.md

 ## Limitation
 1. Replays: A digital signature scheme on its own does not prevent a valid signed message from being recorded and then maliciously reused in a replay attack.
-> Eg, the branch office may request that bank transfer be issued once in a signed message.
+> Eg, the branch office requests that bank transfer once in a signed message.
 If the bank doesn't use a system of transaction ids in their messages to detect which transfers have already happened, someone could illegitimately reuse the same signed message many times to drain an account.

-2. Uniqueness and malleability of signatures: A signature itself cannot be used to uniquely identify the message it signs, in some signature schemes, every message has a large number of possible valid signatures from the same signer, and it may be easy, even without knowledge of the private key, to transform one valid signature into another.
+2. Uniqueness and malleability of signatures: In some signature schemes, a signature cannot unqieuly identify the message it signs.
+Every message has multiple possible valid signatures from the same signer.
+Possible, even without the private key, to transform one valid signature into another valid signature on the same message.
 > [!Note]
 > Malleability means quality of smtg can be shaped into something else without breaking.

-3. Authenticating a public key: **Public key** can be used to **verify authenticity** of a signed message, but not the other way around, signed message cannot be used to verify authenticity of a public key.
-In some signature schemes, **given** a **signed message**, it is easy to **construct a public key** under which the **signed message** will pass **verification**, even without knowledge of the private key that was used to make the signed message in the first place.
+3. Authenticating a public key: **Public key verifies authenticity** of a signed message, but signed message cannot be used to verify authenticity of a public key.
+In some signature schemes, **given** a **signed message**, can **construct a public key** under which **signed message** will pass **verification**, even without knowledge of the private key originally used to sign the message.
 4. Theft of keys: lost or theft of keys is one of the major drawback of digital signature.
 The use of vulnerable storage.
 5. Additional cost: To effectively use digital signatures sender and receiver needs to buy digital certificate and verification software at a cost.
 6. Need for standard: There is a strong need for a standard through which these different methods can intetract.